My Services and Approach

 Executive function skills play a critical role in academic achievement and social integration; they develop throughout childhood and into our late 20’s.
 Through the tween and teen years, the skills of cognitive flexibility, pacing, planning and prioritizing are increasingly required for learning.
 The middle and high school years always include increased expectations for individual responsibility and for managing time and tasks.

-• Daily schedules may include structured classes alternating with blocks of free time, so students must plan, prioritize and actively initiate to use these free blocks of time effectively.
-Increasingly complicated assignments can lead to feelings of overwhelm; if one approach to an assignment isn’t working, flexibility is required to shift direction or consider alternative approaches to problem solving.
+Daily schedules may include classes alternating with blocks of unstructured time, so students must plan, prioritize and actively initiate to use these unstructured blocks of time effectively.
+Increasingly complicated assignments can lead to feelings of overwhelm.
+If one approach to an assignment isn’t working, flexibility is required to shift direction or consider alternative approaches to problem solving.
 Developing the skill of regular self-monitoring is critical, as it can then lead to self-reflection: recognizing if help is necessary and then learning how and when to seek support.

 My EF support plans for middle and high schoolers include teaching students how to: